Skip to content

 To enable Amazon SQS Queue forwarding, go to Modify Application / WebSocket Inbound Messaging / Amazon SQS Forwarding Target Configuration and provide the requested configuration.

-Optionally see an example backend service which demonstrates how to respond to client requests via SQS integration: SQS Backend example
+Learn more through a full example backend service that demonstrates how to respond to client requests via SQS integration: SQS Backend Example

 Example SQS consumer message format: